shaunreichman/investment_tracker/docs/FRONTEND_REFACTORING_SPEC.md

 - Performance is measured and monitored
 - User experience is smooth and responsive
 **Critical Context**:
-- Chart data preparation in UnitPriceChartSection is computationally expensive
+- Chart data preparation in fund/detail/summary/UnitPriceChartSection is computationally expensive
-- Event grouping logic in FundDetailTable processes large datasets
+- Event grouping logic in fund/detail/table/useEventGrouping processes large datasets
 - Modal components are large and should be lazy loaded
 - Form validation calculations can be expensive with complex rules